 As could be expected of a Julian Nagelsmann team, RasenBallsport Leipzig don’t have one consistent formation.
 However, they have seemingly moved away from the 4-2-2-2/4-4-2 system that served them so well in 2019-20.
 This season, they have favoured a 3-4-2-1 or 3-1-4-2 formation instead.
 The 3-1-4-2 has been the first choice system of play in recent weeks and so we will focus on this formation in our analysis.
 But it is important to note that the system of play is less important for a manger like Nagelsmann.
 Players fulfilling specific roles, even ones that might contradict what a typical player in that formation might do, becomes more customary instead for a team like Leipzig.
 So with that, let’s get into the players.

 Thirty-year old Hungarian goalkeeper Peter Gulacsi has retained his place for the fifth season running in the Bundesliga, but hasn’t had the best of seasons.
 His saves per goal conceded ratio sits at just 1.83, although he has only conceded 0.86 goals per game as Leipzig don’t tend to face too many shots.
 Players who previously made a name for themselves as fullbacks under Ralph Hasenhuttl or other teams have continued to play in the outside centre-back position, most notably Marcel Halstenberg, Lukas Klostermann and Nordi Mukiele.
 Mukiele is also the most frequent right-wing-back, even despite Tyler Adams’ interesting occasional positional change to the role and Benjamin Henrichs’ arrival from AS Monaco.
-Willi Orban and Dayot Upamecano are however the two perennial figureheads at the back, edging out Ibrahima Konate who had a stellar season in 2019-20.
+Willi Orban and Dayot Upamecano are however the two perennial figureheads at the back, edging out Ibrahima Konate who had a stellar season in 2018-19, but fell off the pace in Nagelsmann’s first season.
 Left-wing-back Angelino is another of the team’s frequent starters, and has now sealed a permanent move to the club from Manchester City.
 The Spanish wing-back has been a solid defensive presence, but also one of their biggest attacking threats – scoring four goals with four assists in the league so far.
 Slovenian international Kevin Kampl dictates play in front of the back-four and has an excellent young understudy in Tyler Adams.
 Adams often plays alongside Kampl if and when the side play a 3-4-2-1, but can also play as a right-wing-back as Mukiele shifts to centre-back or out of the side for a rest.
 Kampl is the best passer of the ball in the team and like many players that Dortmund have let go of over the past few years, he is making the Black & Yellows look very silly for letting him go.Embed from Getty Images

 Captain of the club Marcel Sabitzer is another guaranteed starter when fit, and he’s been frequently partnered by Amadou Haidara, who is slowly growing into a Naby Keita-esque presence in the side.
 The versatile Christopher Nkunku and Dani Olmo have also spent time playing in central attacking midfield this season, in addition to as inverted wingers or up front.
 Swedish international Emil Forsberg starts games more often when the side play 3-4-2-1 to use his threat in wide areas, while Yussuf Poulsen has adapted well without Timo Werner alongside him.
 Perhaps Werner’s departure is one of the main reasons for the shift away from the 4-2-2-2, as neither Alexander Sorloth or Hee-Chan Hwang has managed to really nail down a place alongside the big man up top.
 The Danish international is instead more likely to be partnered by Nkunku or Olmo, giving Amadou Haidara or Tyler Adams a chance to play in midfield instead.
 Despite the many names that we have listed, Nagelsmann has been more consistent with sticking to the same thirteen or fourteen players for the bulk of the matches and minutes this season.
 The least consistent position belongs up top, where Nagelsmann has changed his front-men on a near game by game basis.
 That inconsistency may be natural without Timo Werner as they no longer have a natural goal-scorer.
 But that hasn’t stopped Leipzig from sitting comfortably in second place up to this point in the Bundesliga season.
 So those are the players, now let’s get into the tactics.